 Car factories located in Modena are the famous Italian sports car makers Ferrari, DeTomaso, Pagani, and Maserati.
 Located nearby is the Lamborghini factory.
 We actually enjoyed an amazing day visiting three of these and Gary even got to drive a Lamborghini.
 View this fun post, Iconic Car Day

-For more information a peek inside the Ferrari museum, you can view our post, Ferrari Museum
+For more information and a peek inside the Ferrari museum, you can view our post, Ferrari Museum

 If you enjoy these types of cars, it is worth a day trip to one or all of these museums.
 There are no cameras allowed in the Pagani and Lamborghini museum but they have lockers for you to store them.
-This also includes any cell phones.
+This also includes cell phones.

 When You Think About Modena…

 Modena is also known in culinary circles for its production of balsamic vinegar.
 Traditional balsamic vinegar is an everyday table item in this part of Italy.

 Balsamic vinegar begins with Trebbiano grapes.
 The vinegar is made by boiling juice from this grape and moving the juice year after year into increasingly smaller casks made of different kinds of wood.
 These wood casks are made of oak, chestnut, and cherry wood.
 It’s the wood itself that affects the flavor and aroma of the final product.
 Each family has a secret recipe that they pass down from generation to generation.

 Some barrels are stored in attic-level storage rooms to be exposed to summer heat and winter cold.
 As the vinegar ages, anywhere from ten to 25 years, it becomes more concentrated, darker in color, richer in flavor, and more expensive.
 Pricing can start as low as a few euros and be as high as a few hundred euros.
 There is a choice to be made; quality or savings.
 The longer it is aged, the better the quality.
 Rich, syrupy, fragrant, and so dark in color it looks almost black, the taste is very recognizable.